 Are engineers creative?
-Not all types of engineering require creativity.
-But engineering as a whole heavily relies on creativity.
+Well, not all engineering roles demand creativity, but engineering as a whole is pretty big on it.

-Before we dive into this question any deeper, let’s define the following two terms:
+Before we dive into this, let’s get on the same page with these two terms:

-- Engineering: using science and math to design and build things
+- Engineering: the art of using science and math to design and build stuff

-- Creativity: using imagination or original ideas to create
+- Creativity: the act of using your imagination or original ideas to make things

-So it’s clear that in engineering you need to use a lot of logic and theory.
-While creativity drives the application of logic and theory forward.
+Sure, engineering requires a healthy dose of logic and theory.
+But creativity is what pushes the application of that logic and theory forward.
 Think of it as a dynamic duo.

-Everything you see around you was more times than not designed by an engineer.
-Here’s a shortlist of inventions you’re probably familiar with:
+Almost everything you see around you was created by engineers.
+The following is a shortlist of designs you’re probably familiar with:

 - Video games